patrickmineault/codebook/docs.myst.md

 --Damian Conway
 ```

 Research code is written in spurts and fits.
-You will often put code aside for several months and focus your energy on experiments, passing quals or working on another project.
+You will often put code aside for several months and focus your energy on experiments, passing qualifying exams or working on another project.
 When you come back to your original project, you will be lost.
 A little prep work by writing docs will help you preserve your knowledge over the long run.

 ## There are many kinds of docs